nwawrzyniak/nwju/README.md

 # nwawsoft-java-nwawsoft
-A package with simple additional java functions for almost or not even close to everything.
+A package with simple additional Java functions and data structures.

 Mainly provides implementation of basic data structures such as List, Stack, Queue, Tuple, Tree and Graph.